Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 # todo
 - high frequency bore near the north east corner of the lake
-- high frequency bore near the exit of the Mangawera Valley
+- high frequency bore near the exit of the Maungawera Valley
 - high frequency bore near the Hawea domain
 - detailed investigation of moraine threshold value
-- investigation of structure to West of hawea flat township
+- investigation of structure to west of Hawea flat township
 - concurant gauging to multiple hillfed streams
 - new piezo survey or two.

-Optimisation working Notes
+Optimisation working notes
 ==========================
-These working notes are largely verbatim except that the active branches are elevated above the abandoned branches. the number indicates the order in which the branches were developed.
+These working notes are largely verbatim except that the active branches are elevated above the abandoned branches.
+The number indicates the order in which the branches were developed.

 Active Branches (optimisation versions)